MITLibraries/guides/touchstone_saml.md

 ---
-order: 1000
+order: 5
 ---
-### Touchstone / Shibboleth / SAML Authentication
+### Authentication: Touchstone / Shibboleth / SAML

 ### What is Touchstone?